hipe/tmx/test_support/doc/issues/001-test-suite-architecture-and-conventions.md

 # test suite architecture and conventions :[#001]

+## synopsis & overview

+tests are architected into a file tree that confers a "regression friendly" order; an order that must be expressed solely by the use of leading integers in the filesystem node's entry name.

+this is to say, a priori knowledge of any (test or application) framework and its various conceptions of terms like "models", "features", "functions", "integration" etc must NOT be assumed when determining the "regression friendly" order of any given test filetree for a project.

+rather, the filetree of tests will generally try to follow the structure of the asset tree to the extent that it doesn't betray its numbering scheme.

+an arbitrarily deep filetree tree of nodes (each entry of which has a locally unique leading integer) is isomorphed into a flat list (stream) of test files in this manner: recursively from the root node, each node is visited in order according to its number (regardless of whether it is a branch or leaf node). as branch nodes are encountered in this manner they are descended into.

+this system for expressing a "regression friendly" order is both univerally applicable and arbitrarily customizable to the specific use-cases and architecture choices of the particular project, regardless of frameworks used, etc.

+  - subtrees of fixtures (of any shape) should generally occur "flatly" one level under the "test" directory.

 ## introduction

 this fresh introduction (and most of the content nodes below) come after